wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ## Commands
 ### ExportAll command
-The ```exportAll``` command can be used to export all resources of all supported resource types from an Identity Server to a local directory.
+The ```exportAll``` command can be used to export all resources of all supported resource types from a WSO2 IS to a local directory.
 ```
 iamctl exportAll -c <path to the env specific config folder> -o <path to the local output directory>
 ```